 - Larry Thevik shared that the original crab evisceration bill, HB 1010, did not move forward this year.
-He commented that the need for the bill continues, and it's expected that next year it will be reintroduced with some modifications and will hopefully make it through the Senate. - Larry Thevik shared that the Tribal Crab Fisheries for Quinault opened in December of 2023 and the non-tribal fishery opened on February 1, 2024.
+He commented that the need for the bill continues, and it's expected that next year it will be reintroduced with some modifications and will hopefully make it through the Senate. - Larry Thevik shared that the Tribal Crab Fisheries for Quinault opened on December 7th of 2023 and the non-tribal fishery opened on February 1, 2024.
 The opening cannery price is higher than last year by \$1, and while early catches look promising, they don't appear as strong as last year.
 He also noted the devastating fire in Ilwaco, where many fishermen lost pots.
-Larry relayed that Dale Beasley, who lives in Ilwaco, had helped fishermen's response to the fire and that it was very commendable. - Mara Zimmerman shared that that there are currently several grant programs for both habitat protection and restoration.
+Larry relayed that Dale Beasely said that how other fishers and the community responded to help fishers harmed from the fire become whole before the start of the season just days away was "selfless, amazing, and inspiring" - Mara Zimmerman shared that that there are currently several grant programs for both habitat protection and restoration.
 She highlighted an opportunity through the Washington Coast Restoration and Resiliency Initiative, which seeks to fund ecological projects with a resiliency benefit.
 Proposals are welcome through March 13: Link to application.
 Contact Mara directly with questions. - Peter Steelquist shared that Surfrider recently released their Annual State of the Beach Report, and WA has increased their grade from B to A. He shared that they also recently received funding through the Bipartisan Infrastructure Law and IRA for new projects, coastal armoring, development, and sea-level rise.
 He thanked everyone for their work on that front. - Mike Nordin asked if the report separated between the different types of armoring.
 Peter replied that the report does specify between the different types of armoring, and noted that there is a large difference between natural and hard armoring.
-A large part of the report dives into armoring along the WA coast and offers a great comparison to what other coastal states are doing, such as Southern CA. - Mike Nordin shared that the Pacific MRC funded the Washaway Beach armoring project and is looking to fund a similar project but receiving push back.
+A large part of the report dives into armoring along the WA coast and

+- offers a great comparison to what other coastal states are doing, such as Southern CA. - Mike Nordin shared that the Pacific MRC funded the Washaway Beach armoring project and is looking to fund a similar project but receiving push back.
 He commented that this report should hopefully help move the project forward. - Chris Meinig shared that May 20-23 PNNL will be holding a buoy workshop event in Sequim which will cover the best practices in buoys and moorings, and topics such as data buoys, tsunami warning systems, ocean temperatures, currents, and more.
 It's an incredible community that likes to share best practices, and student scholarships are offered as well.
 Link to Event